-- The key assumptions in the proposed budget and to give a view on the robustness of those assumptions. - The key risk areas in the budget and to assess the adequacy of the Council's reserves when reviewing the potential financial impact of these risk areas on the finances of the Council.
-This should be accompanied by a Reserves Strategy. - 1.2.
-This paper has to be considered and approved by full Council as part of the budget approval and Council Tax setting process. - 1.3.
-This document concentrates on the General Fund budget, the Housing Revenue Account and Capital Investment Programme, but in addition it also considers key medium term issues faced by the Council.
+- The key assumptions in the proposed budget and to give a view on the robustness of those assumptions. - The key risk areas in the budget and to assess the adequacy of the Council's reserves when reviewing the potential financial impact of these risk areas on the finances of the This should be accompanied by a Reserves Council.
+Strategy. - CIPFA published a new Financial Management (FM) Code in October 1.2.
+2019.
+One of the 17 standards included in the new Code is 'the budget report includes a statement by the chief financial officer on the robustness of the estimates and a statement on the adequacy of the proposed financial reserves'.
+The first full year of compliance with the new FM Code will be 2021/22.
+This is a good practice approach that Southend-on-Sea have always followed and the statement is updated in light of the prevailing circumstances and assessment of relevant risks each financial year.

+- 1.3.
+This statement must be considered and approved by full Council as part of the budget approval and Council Tax setting process. - 1.4.
+This document concentrates on the General Fund budget, the Housing Revenue Account and Capital Investment Programme, but in addition it also considers key medium-term issues faced by the Council. - 1.5.
+The importance of this overall approach and need for prudent and realistic levels of reserves and provisions has been brought sharply into focus by the impact of COVID-19 on both the finances and operations of the Local Government Sector throughout 2020/21.

-2. Assurance Statement of the Council's Section 151 Officer (Executive Director of Finance and Resources)
+2. Assurance Statement of the Council's Section 151 Officer